JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Explanation:

-is a Promise that resolves with'abc'
+pis a Promise that resolves with'abc'after **100ms**.- The function

-is **asynchronous**, so when it is called:- It logs
+afn()is **asynchronous**, so when it is called:- It logs

-immediately. - Then it **awaits**
+defimmediately. - Then it **awaits**

-, pausing its execution.
+p, pausing its execution.

 - It logs